-Seven Principles to Guide Airline Consumer Protections
+Seven Principles for Airline Consumer Protections

-Travelers should be able to compare prices and purchase all of the services they will need for their flights at the time of booking, including ancillary services.
-Travelers (or their agents) should be able to see all of the options and fees available for a flight before travel is booked, so they can make informed decisions during the booking process.
+Travelers should compare prices and purchase all of the services they need for their flights at the time of booking, including ancillary services.
+Travelers (or their agents) must see all of the options and fees available for a flight before booking travel so they can make informed decisions during the booking process.

-Travelers should be able to compare prices and services among a broad range of airlines at the travel resource of their choice, and be able to compare base fares and ancillary services with the base fares and services from other airlines that sell through the same distribution channel.
+Travelers should be able to compare prices and services among a broad range of airlines at the travel resource of their choice and be able to compare base fares and ancillary services with the base fares and services from other airlines that sell through the same distribution channel.
 Choice should be driven by the traveler’s needs, and the traveler should be able to compare, contrast and choose the supplier that best meets those needs.

-Travelers should be able to shop anonymously across the full range of fares and services offered by airlines.
-No traveler should be forced to provide personal information to receive lower prices or information on available services offered.
-Customization should be at the request of the traveler, not at the demand of the supplier, and travel suppliers should allow travelers to decide which additional services they would like to receive, if any, whether traveling on business or for leisure with their family.
+Allow travelers to shop anonymously across the full range of fares and services offered by airlines.
+Force no traveler to provide personal information to receive lower prices or information on available services offered.
+Customization should be at the request of the traveler.
+It should be demanded by the supplier.
+Travel suppliers should allow travelers to decide which additional services they would like to receive.
+This should apply whether traveling on business or for leisure with their family.

 Airline contracts should not be so one-sided as to isolate airlines from accountability.
 Travelers should be guaranteed an appropriate mix of refunds and compensation in the event of delays, cancellations, mishandled baggage and other flight irregularities.